 Anjanette DeCarlo, Ph.D

-Dr. Anjanette DeCarlo is currently the Director of the Conserve the Cal Madow initiative and a Research Scholar at the REDSEA Cultural Foundation and the University of Vermont’s Institute for Environmental Diplomacy and Security.
-She received her doctorate in Natural Resources and Environment from the University of Vermont and has worked on post-conflict evaluations of natural assets and environmental projects all around the world, some of which include Somaliland, Ethiopia, Sierra Leone, Peru, Cuba, Mexico and the Dominican Republic.
+Dr. Anjanette DeCarlo is currently Chief Sustainability Scientist at the Aromatic Plant Research Center, where she conducts field research and ecological supply chain analysis on aromatic species.
+She also directs the Save Frankincense initiative.
+Dr. DeCarlo received her doctorate in Natural Resources and Environment from the University of Vermont and has worked on post-conflict evaluations of natural assets and environmental projects all around the world, some of which include Somaliland, Ethiopia, Sierra Leone, Peru, Cuba, Mexico, Dominican Republic, and China.
 Previously, Dr. DeCarlo was the Program Director of the Gund Institute for Ecological Economics.
 She also worked for the Natural Resources Defense Council and UN UNSO Office in New York City.
 Currently, she serves on the Board of Directors of Somaliland Biodiversity Foundation and National Parks Conservation Association.
 Recently, Dr. DeCarlo’s work on frankincense was highlighted on CNN Inside Africa and the New York Times.